 In total, it’s a 3.7 mile (6 km) round trip.
 Expect to spend about 3-5 hours depending on fitness and mud.
 In fact, go ahead and plan for 5 hours and be pleased if you get out a little early.

-What are the Tenorio Volcano National Park hours?
+What Are the Tenorio Volcano National Park Hours?

+Rio Celeste is administered by the Tenorio Volcan Nation Park.
 The park opens at 8:00 and you need to be on the trail by 2:00.
 Come early because only 1,200 people are allowed in the park on any day and only 400 people at any time.
 It can get super crowded during the peak season in spring.

-Our experience at Rio Celeste
+Our Experience at Rio Celeste